Airlines

 We will meet

-at 6pm for dinner or drinks at our hotel.
+at 8am for breakfast at our hotel.
 We will

 confirm our meeting place when we confirm our hotel